Heel Pain Surgery Perth

 Conservative treatment of heel pain includes intrinsic muscle strengthening, stretching, taping, custom orthoses, low level laser therapy, extra corporeal shockwave therapy, corticosteroid injection, and more.
 Heel pain is often associated with a problematic foot architecture or other injury to the foot or ankle and it is important to consider the foot’s function as a whole.

-There are many options available for the treatment heel pain and Dr Pocklington can fully assess your feet to determine which treatment is best for you.
+There are many options available for the treatment heel pain and Dr Pocklington (Podiatric Surgeon) can fully assess your feet to determine which treatment is best for you.

 When should I consider heel pain surgery?